Vikingu-del/Born2beRoot/README.md

 step to install Debian.
 ![Start Machine](photos/installation/InstallDebian.png)

-## STEP 5: Installing Debian
+# STEP5: Installing Debian

-### 1- Setting up the languange, time zone, keyboard layout
+## 1- Setting up the languange, time zone, keyboard layout
 1- It will have the view like below.
 To have a larger view for your eyes, right click with your mouse, choose the option Virtual Screen 1 and scale it to 200%.
 After choose the install option since we will use it without Graphical Interface.